Grey-headed fish eagle: Breeding

-The breeding season of the grey-headed fish eagle usually takes place between November and May across most of its mainland range, but changes from December to March in Sri Lanka, November to January in India.
+The breeding season of the grey-headed fish eagle is usually between November and May across most of its mainland range, but changes from December to March in Sri Lanka, November to January in India.
 Nests have been found in January–March in Burma, April in Sumatra and August in Borneo, it is unclear whether these nest were old or being used for breeding.
 Breeding in the protected Prek Toal area of the Tonlé Sap follow the flood regimes that begin in September, with eggs near hatching or hatching at peak flood waters in October–November.

-The grey-headed fish eagle builds a huge stick nest, up to 1.5 metres across and, with repeated use, up to 2 metres deep.
-The nest is lined with green leaves and were situated in tall trees (8–30 m) on or near the top of the tree with an open crown structure, which can be in a forest or a standalone tree.
+The grey-headed fish eagle builds a huge stick nest, up to 1.5 m across and, with repeated use, up to 2 m deep.
+The nest is lined with green leaves and were situated in 8–30 m tall trees of on or near the top of the tree with an open crown structure, which can be in a forest or a standalone tree.
 Nest sites were always near or by a water source with the avoidance of human habitations and is consistent with other fish eagles due to ease of access and food abundance.

-The clutch size can be between 2 and 4 eggs but usually 2 unmarked white eggs are laid per couple.
+The clutch size can be between two and four eggs but usually two unmarked white eggs are laid per couple.
 Little is known about the level of parental care employed by the grey headed fish eagle, the evidence points towards monogamy and shared parental care duties.
 Both incubation, foraging and fledgling feeding are carried out by the male and female, with incubation lasting 45–50 days and the fledgling period 70 days.